 Students will sign up online during the second week of class.

-Successful completion of this course with a grade of 80% or better required for enrollment into the EMT course for all high school students.
+Successful completion of this course with a grade of 80% or better is required for enrollment in the EMT course for all high school students.

 Emergency Medical Technician (EMT)

 Find out about a vocation as a rescue vehicle specialist or crisis room professional.
-EMT certification builds chances to get a situation as a lifeguard, firefighter, search and rescue, salvage colleague or ski watch group.
+EMT certification enhances opportunities to get a position as a lifeguard, firefighter, search and rescue responder, salvage colleague, or member of a ski watch team.

-Requirements: Eligible to take the National Registry EMT-Basic certification exam upon successful completion of course.
+Requirements: Successful students are eligible to take the National Registry EMT-Basic certification exam upon successful completion of course.
 Successful completion includes all of the following: